 In addition, City University of Seattle and University of Central Florida will develop and conduct research of Sanford Inspire and Harmony as Collaborative members.

 The Collaborative is administered through National University’s Sanford Education Center, led by Executive Director Dr. Allyson Handley.
 National University has already aligned Sanford Inspire with its own teacher education curriculum, as other universities plan to do, and the University has overseen the expansion of Sanford Harmony to hundreds of classrooms nationwide in coordination with University partners.
-The $30 million project comes from a combination of funding that includes contributions from anonymous donations, National University and Mr. Sanford.
+The $30 million project comes from a combination of funding that includes contributions from anonymous donations and National University.

 About National University